kungfoo/falcon-bms-control/docs/index.md

 ## Known Limitations

 - Currently the server app does not support binds to DX buttons in the keyfile, such as hardware MFD frames.
+- Works best with `BMS Full.key`, since that one has all the key binds for all the functions.

 ## iOS app